-The Psychiatric-Mental Health Nurse Practitioner (PMHNP) program prepares you with a Master's of Science degree to obtain certification as a qualified practitioner to serve mental health patients across the lifespan.
+Millions of Americans are affected by mental health conditions every year.
+The Psychiatric-Mental Health Nurse Practitioner (P.M.H.N.P.) track prepares students with a master of science degree to obtain certification as a qualified practitioner to serve mental health patients across the lifespan.

 Graduates earn a Master of Science degree and are eligible to sit for the Psychiatric-Mental Health Nurse Practitioner (Across the Lifespan) certification exam administered by the American Nurses Credentialing Center (ANCC).

 Integrate knowledge from science, humanities, theory and research into evidence-based advanced nursing practice.

 Utilize knowledge of organizational and systems leadership, quality improvement, health care technologies, and policy to ensure high quality patient care.

 Participate as members and leaders of interprofessional health care teams.